-United Way of America, one of the country’s best-known nonprofits, is trying to raise money from the rise in Americans’ use of credit and debit cards.
+One of the country’s best-known nonprofits is trying to raise money from the rise in Americans’ use of credit and debit cards.

 As of the middle of January 2008, 14 small banks and credit unions around the country –- with more than 100 expected by year’s end -– had signed up for United Way’s new Pennies for Change program.
 The program allows customers of financial institutions to automatically donate one penny for each of their credit and debit card transactions.
 The typical American uses his cards about 20 times a month, United Way says.